StorageChain-LLC/storagenode/README.md

 ## Create a .env file in the folder you wish to keep the storage items
 see .env.example and set the variables
+Add a swarm.key file in your root directory
  ## Install Docker
  https://docs.docker.com/engine/install/